con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 A light for beings, a lantern unto wisdom,
 With energy supreme, most radiant, (62)

-[^62-1]: Vairocana.
+[^62-1]: This translates the name Vairocana.
 The name Mahāvairocana occurs in verse 42.

 * cf NaSaṃ 42 for vairocana.
 VV on 42: vairocana = virocana = dīpyate.
 Here on virocana: virocyate dīpyata iti virocanaḥ |